Last Updated: July 6, 2021

 We’ve already mentioned the mind-boggling growth of Instagram Stories.
 These fascinating facts will give you a clearer picture.

-11. Instagram reached 1 billion monthly active users in June 2018.
+11. Instagram has 1 billion monthly active users.

-Instagram has experienced phenomenal growth since it was launched for iOS in October 2010, as Instagram Stories statistics confirm.
+Instagram has experienced phenomenal growth since it was launched for iOS in October 2010.
 It took a while to get going, with only 90 million active users worldwide in January 2013.
-Then things took off, with 500 million in June 2016, and 800 million in September 2017.
-It has continued to grow since, breaking the 1 billion mark in June of next year.
+Then things took off, with 500 million in June 2016 and 800 million in September 2017.
+It has continued to grow since and now caters to one billion monthly active users.

-12. In January 2019, there were 500 million active daily Instagram Stories users.
+12. There are 500 million daily active Instagram Story users.

 Instagram Stories were introduced in August 2016 to compete with Snapchat Stories and quickly proved popular.
-They already had 200 million active daily users by April 2017, and the figure had doubled to 400 million in January 2018, according to Instagram Stories statistics.
+According to Instagram Stories statistics, they already had 200 million active daily users by April 2017, and the figure had doubled to 400 million in January 2018.